stewartcelani/autodesk-construction-cloud-backup/README.md

 # Autodesk Construction Cloud Backup
-ACCBackup is a C# console application built to backup Autodesk Construction Cloud/BIM360 projects.
+ACCBackup is a C# console application built to backup all Autodesk Construction Cloud/BIM360 projects in your account.

 It can be run as a one-off or scheduled via a script.
 It was designed to fufill a need that Veeam Backup didn't support.
+The only products on the market at the time were $6k AUD per year, took 15-20 hours to backup what ACCBackup does in 3 hours, and required each project to be manually configured as a separate task/job.
+By default ACCBackup will backup all projects in your account.

 The end result, from an IT managmenet perspective, will be setting up 3 scheduled tasks that will enable 5x daily backups, 4x weekly backups, 12x monthly backups that will rotate accordingly.

 It is used daily to backup 70~ projects (100 GB~) in 3 hours:15 minutes.